Hume Band vs Whoop: I Wore Both for Months

 Does Hume Band require a subscription?

-No. The Hume Band is a one-time purchase and all core health data, including sleep tracking, HRV, recovery metrics, and Metabolic Capacity scores, are available without a subscription.
+No. The Hume Band is a one-time purchase and all core health data, including sleep tracking, HRV, recovery metrics, blood pressure trends on the 2.0 and Metabolic Capacity scores, are available without a subscription.

 There is an optional Premium plan for $8.99 per month that adds advanced AI coaching features, but it is not required to use the device or access your data.
 This is one of the biggest differences between Hume and Whoop, since Whoop locks all data behind a mandatory membership.